 In July 2012, a feed-in tariff (FIT) for electricity generated from certain renewable energy sources (renewable energy electricity) was introduced.
 Under FIT, transmission utilities must purchase renewable energy electricity from the producer (which obtained certification on the business plan from the Ministry of ETI) at a fixed price for a fixed period.
-Solar PV, wind, small and medium-sized hydro, geothermal and biomass are the renewable energy sources eligible for FIT.
+Solar photovoltaic (PV), wind, small and medium-sized hydro, geothermal and biomass are the renewable energy sources eligible for FIT

 The purchase prices and periods differ depending on the type of renewable energy and the scale of the plant and are decided by public notice issued by the Minister of ETI, who takes into consideration the opinion of the Calculation Committee of Purchase Price.
 The purchase prices and periods are renewed every year, and the set price and period applies to a project as of the date on which the certification on the business plan is issued.
-From April 2017 to March 2018, the price is between ¥12 and ¥55 (excluding sales tax) and the period is between 10 and 20 years depending on the type of renewable energy and the scale of the generating power.
+From April 2018 to March 2019, the price is between \$12 and \$55 (excluding sales tax) and the period is between 10 and 20 years depending on the type of renewable energy and the scale of the generating power.

 As most projects since the introduction of FIT in 2012 have been solar PV projects, by an amendment of FIT which became effective in April 2017 a public bidding system for mega-solar projects was introduced to control the entire volume of electricity output from such solar projects.
+The public bidding system became applicable to certain types of biomass projects in April 2018.